tigron/skeleton-object/README.md

      */
     \Skeleton\Object\Config::$auto_update_slug = true;

+## UUID trait

+When the UUID trait is in use, the field with the name "uuid" will be populated with a random and unique UUIDv4.

 ## Child trait

 Use this trait if you want to extend from a skeleton object and maybe